apache/seatunnel/docs/en/connector-v2/sink/Hudi.md

 ### record_key_fields [string]

 `record_key_fields` The record key fields of hudi table, its are used to generate record key.
+It must be configured when op_type is `UPSERT`.

 ### partition_fields [string]